RiRa12621/openshift-onboarding/content/units/unit4.md

 Since not that many people are using our service and we don't really want to go oncall for it, 99% is fine for both our SLOs.
 This is not very scientific and not production grade evaluation but should give you an understanding of how setting SLOs work.

+This means:
-This means 99% of requests should be successfull AND 99% of requests should be sufficiently fast.
+* 99% of requests should be successfull
+* 99% of requests should be sufficiently fast.

 Pro Tip: [promtools](https://promtools.dev/) also helps you to generate a prometheus query for this.